 It’s time to fulfill Brown’s Promise.

-Schools today are as segregated as they were in the late 1960s.
+Schools today are more racially segregated than they were in the 1970s.
+We can change that.

 Shared schools.